Prepaid phone cards, tips from Better Business Bureau.

 Recently the Federal Trade Commission had investigated the prepaid phone cards from the company called DR Phone Communications for more than 12 months.
 And they found out that the cards averaged only 40 percent of the minutes advertised by the company in the media.
 According to a settlement with the FTC, DR Phone Communications can’t make false claims or advertisements about its prepaid phone cards, the minutes on its card and the per-minute rates.
 The company must take out all their deceptive materials used in the marketing and sales of its prepaid phone cards.
 In addition to this, they have to publish clearly and prominently disclose all fees and when they apply and when the calling card expires.

-Before purchasing a prepaid phone card, the BBB encourages consumers to carefully read the marketing materials, such as posters or web pages, including the fine print, and to consider the following:
+Before purchasing a prepaid phone card, the Better Business Bureau encourages consumers to carefully read the marketing materials, such as posters or web pages, including the fine print, and to consider the following:

 Is there fees that lower the card’s value, such as “hang up” or “maintenance” fees or “pay phone surcharges”?